Elazrod56/tiktok_json_analyzer/README.md

 ## How to use the program?

+You have two options :

+1. Compile it yourself :

-1. Make sure rustc and cargo are installed, check out [this link](https://rust-lang.org) for further information.
+    1.1 : Make sure rustc and cargo are installed, check out [this link](https://rust-lang.org) for further information.

-2. Open your terminal and type `git clone https://github.com/Elazrod56/tiktok_json_analyzer.git`
+    1.2 : In your terminal, run `git clone https://github.com/Elazrod56/tiktok_json_analyzer.git`

-3. A new folder called 'tiktok_json_analyser' will be created, open it in your terminal.
+    1.3 : A new folder called `tiktok_json_analyser` will be created, open it in your terminal.

-4. Place your TikTok data in `json/` and name it `user_data.json`.
+    1.4 : Place your TikTok data in `json/` and name it `user_data.json`.
 Normally it is already named as such

-5. Finally, fire up your terminal and run `cargo run`.
-The code will compile and print the stats
+    1.5 : Finally, in `tiktok_json_analyzer`, run `cargo run`.

+2. Use the released binaries :

+	2.1 : Go into 'releases' and select the latest version
+	2.2 : Download the executable for your version
+	2.3 : Place it in an individual folder
+	2.4 : Make sure that in the same folder there is a `json` folder containing `user_data.json`
+	2.5 : Open your terminal
+	2.6 : On Linux, run `./linux_x64`. *(Note : you might need to make it executable by typing `chmod +x linux_x64`)*
+	2.7 : On Windows, run `.\windows_x64.exe`

 ## What if you get an error?